 Yet Yeon has learned from Romero that the undead can be a vehicle for the apocalyptic revelations of political allegory.
-Like Bong Joon-ho’s Snowpiercer (2014), Train to Busan is a genre film set on a fast-moving locomotive – and it uses the trappings of genre to highlight the hierarchical structures that problematise and divide Korean society.
+Like Bong Joon-ho’s Snowpiercer (2014), Train to Busan is a genre film set on a fast-moving locomotive – and it uses the trappings of genre to highlight the hierarchical structures that problematise, divide and compartmentalise Korean society.
 Here both zombies and train come to symbolise the blind forward momentum of an all-consuming capitalism, unchecked by the brake of any social principle.
 These undead, despite their overwhelming numbers, have no collectivist spirit, and literally walk all over each other to get what they want – and several of the living characters behave in much the same way.
 Significantly, the villain of the piece (played by Kim Eui-sung) is an élite company executive who treats everyone else as a mere means to his own end.

 So please do come along to the Festival, and take a dip – or a dive – into the deep end of Korean cinema, which continues to be amongst the the world’s most innovative, vibrant and mercurial.
 And in the meantime, here is Train to Busan.
 Enjoy the ride.

 © Anton Bitel

 One thought on “Train to Busan (2016)”